Q-dimi/return_tests/README.md

 @param {unit: object}:
 unit contains the three objects for testing (more tests will be added)

-@param {unit.allowed_types: object}:
+@param {unit.x: object}:
-the object containing the allowed types the function must return
+the object containing the test the function must return

-@param {unit.allowed_types.on: boolean}:
-whether or not to run the allowed types test on the return value

-@param {unit.allowed_types.index_exact: boolean}:
-check for a match across the entire array or check for a match on the exact index (function_called.parameters vs unit.allowed_types.values)

-@param {unit.allowed_types.values: array}:
-types that must be equal to the return value of function_called.function

-@param {unit.allowed_values: object}:
-the object containing allowed values the function must return

-@param {unit.allowed_values.on: boolean}:
+@param {unit.x.on: boolean}:
-whether or not to run the allowed values test on the return value
+whether or not to run the test

-@param {unit.allowed_values.index_exact: boolean}:
+@param {unit.x.index_exact: boolean}:
-check for a match across the entire array or check for a match on the exact index (function_called.parameters vs unit.allowed_values.values)
+check for a match or fact across the entire array or check for a match or fact on the exact index

-@param {unit.allowed_values.values: array}:
+@param {unit.x.values: array}:
-values that must be equal to the return value of function_called.function
+values that the return value for each parameter set compares itself to

-@param {unit.regex_set: object}:
-the object containing the regular expressions the function must pass

-@param {unit.regex_set.on}:
-whether or not to run the regular expressions test on the return value

-@param {unit.regex_set.index_exact: boolean}:
-check for a match across the entire array or check for a match on the exact index (function_called.parameters vs unit.regex_set.values)

-@param {unit.allowed_values.regex_set: array}:
-regular expressions the return value must pass
 */
 ```